brianstamper/dotfiles/README.md

     sudo apt install libsuperlu-dev

-download Armadillo from http://arma.sourceforge.net/download.html move the tar to ~/ and do tar -xf .. cd to that dir and follow build instructions in README.md
+download Armadillo from http://arma.sourceforge.net/download.html

+move the tar to ~/ and do tar -xf ..

+cd to that dir and follow build instructions in README.md

 Go to https://cran.r-project.org/bin/linux/ubuntu/README.html

-and follow instructions there, but do this:
+and follow instructions there, but do this before doing sudo apt update:

-    sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9 before doing sudo apt update
+    sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9

 check sessionInfo() to see if OpenBLAS is being used https://stackoverflow.com/a/59293874/2768944

 https://rstudio.com/products/rstudio/download/#download

     sudo dpkg -i rstudio-1.2.5033-amd64.deb
     sudo apt install -f       because the above line had dependency errors sudo dpkg -i rstudio-1.2.5033-amd64.deb